Florida bill would force bloggers to register with state

 "Do you want to know the truth about the so-called “blogger” bill?"
 Brodeur's post reads.
 “It brings the current pay-to-play scheme to light and gives voters clarity as to who is influencing their elected officials, JUST LIKE how we treat lobbyists.
 It’s an electioneering issue, not a free speech issue.”

-Brodeur is also sponsoring a separate bill that would make it easier to sue media for defamation, a proposal pushed by Gov. Ron DeSantis, a Republican.
+Brodeur is also sponsoring a separate bill that would make it easier to sue media for defamation, a proposal pushed by DeSantis, a Republican.

 DeSantis has made criticizing the media a major facet of his national profile as he gears up for an expected 2024 presidential run, employing a tactic popular with Republicans who view news outlets as biased against conservatives.